 Robots Are Developing Feelings.
 Will They Ever Become "People"?
 When writing the screenplay for 1968's 2001, Arthur C.

 Clarke and Stanley Kubrick were confident that something resembling the sentient, humanlike HAL 9000 computer would be possible by the film's namesake year.
+That's because the leading AI experts of the time were equally confident.
+Clarke and Kubrick took the scientific community's predictions to their logical conclusion, that an AI could have not only human charm but human frailty as well: HAL goes mad and starts offing the crew.
 Intelligence artificielle : une machine peut-elle ressentir de l’émotion ?
 Certains programmes savent déjà les imiter à la perfection et même influer sur nos propres émotions.

 The companies worked together to test a unique algorithm using a Microsoft Kinect camera, which would help them gauge consumer sentiment when looking at a bus shelter ad.
 The agency’s began by asking lofty questions such as “how can we create the most attention grabbing advert?”
-And “can an ad write itself?”
 Les trackers émotionnels, nouvelles coqueluches du monde des wearables.
 Ces bracelets et bagues connectés capables d'analyser les émotions de leurs utilisateurs vont bientôt déferler sur le marché grand public.

 At the Heart of Facebook’s Artificial Intelligence, Human Emotions.
 Yann LeCun, director of AI Research at Facebook, and professor of computer science at New York University.